 - Improve consumer access on a much broader scale to locally produced, fresh, whole and healthy foods.

 This business model is an expansion and/or replication of the present Ranch Foods Direct network.
 Ranch Foods Direct is a retail outlet for the Callicrate Cattle Company, a cow/calf and feedlot operation based in St. Francis, Kansas.
-Callicrate cattle are slaughtered onsite in a mobile processing unit and then transported and fabricated in the Ranch Foods Direct plant in Colorado Springs.
+Callicrate cattle and hogs are slaughtered onsite and then transported and fabricated in the Ranch Foods Direct plant in Colorado Springs.
 The carcass fabrication facility also serves a number of other ranches.
 The Ranch Foods Direct retail store, connected to the fabrication facility is an outlet for Callicrate Cattle Co. as well as a number of other smaller producers of various kinds of farm produce and value-added products, as well as a distribution point for Community Supported Agriculture (CSA).

 Market access is essentially nonexistent for these smaller producers.
 Small producers are unable to schedule timely slaughter at the very limited number of local slaughter facilities, where capacity is near fully utilized by large and industrial producers.
 Due to the scale of their operations and seasonal availability of production, smaller producers have very limited opportunity to reach retail customers through mass merchandisers.
 Where there are retail opportunities through mass merchants, pricing is low – most often below the cost of production.
 The joint efforts of rural producers can support small scale slaughter operations, provided that capital requirements are low.
 At the same time, fabrication and other further processing in urban centers can provide good paying jobs in a value-added framework while supporting a year-round PUBLIC/FARMERS MARKET in which producers can receive a larger portion of the retail food dollar and consumers a dependable source of good food.